Modular families of elliptic long-range spin chains from freezing: Discussion

 A final interesting avenue that we mention is computation of various different classical limits of the quantum elliptic Ruijsenaars operators.
 In the vertex and face examples, in addition to $\hbar = \hbar_1$ one can introduce another deformation parameter $\hbar_2$ in the deformed spin permutations such that $P(x) = P \, \bigl(1 + \hbar_2 \, r(x) + O(\hbar_2)\bigr)$ where $r(x)$ obeys the (in the face case: modified \cite{felder1995conformal}) classical Yang--Baxter equation.
 One can then consider the opposite partial classical limit in which only $\hbar_2$ vanishes, or the fully classical limit in which $\hbar_1 \propto \hbar_2$ both vanish.
 In this setting, the freezing limit $\hbar_1\to 0$ is a Nekrasov--Shatashvili-type limit, cf.~\cite{nekrasovQuantizationIntegrableSystems2010}.
 We expect the fully classical limit and its degenerations to be closely related to \cite{kricheverSpinGeneralizationRuijsenaarsSchneider1995,gibbonsGeneralisationCalogeroMoserSystem1984,billey1994exact,arutyunovHamiltonianStructureSpin1998,chalykh2020hamiltonian,feherReductionBiHamiltonianHierarchy2020}.
 We plan to return to this question in a future publication.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 We thank M.~Mikhailov, J.~Pulmann and M.~Volk for discussions, and A.~Bourget for correspondence.
 We are particularly grateful to O.~Chalykh for numerous discussions and feedback that led to significant improvements.
-Rob Klabbers's research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 ``Rethinking Quantum Field Theory''.
+We further thank the referees for constructive feedback.